jasongrimes/fretboardfoundation/_chapters/999-back/025-glossary.md

 - **octave**{:#octave}: The [interval](#interval) between one [pitch](#pitch) and another with double its frequency.
 Notes separated by octaves have the same [note name](#note-name) and [pitch class](#pitch-class).

+- **overtone series**{:#overtone-series}: Aka "harmonic series".
+A tone sung or played at a particular pitch consists of sound waves oscillating at a particular frequency (its fundamental pitch), but it also includes overtones or harmonics (aka partials) oscillating at integral multiples of the fundamental.
+The overtone series is the sequence of these overtones, expressed as intervals from the fundamental.
+The first five overtones in the series are: octave, perfect fifth, octave, major third, perfect fifth.
+Notice that the first three distinct pitches in the overtone series form a major triad chord, which helps explain why it is the most common chord in Western music.
+The fifth is the most common (or dominant) overtone that sounds different from the fundamental, which is why the fifth degree of a major scale is called the "dominant".
+How strongly which harmonics are present in a given tone is an essential aspect of [timbre](#timbre).

 - **pitch**{:#pitch}: The aspect of a sound determined by the rate of vibrations producing it---its acoustic frequency.
 Frequency is measured in Hertz (Hz).